LiangZZZ123/slow_serv/readme.md

     - cons: size limit to 4KB
   - store in LocalStorge
     - pros: unlimited size; flexibility to manipulate
-    - cons: extra js to send the session, need work on both backend and frontend
+    - cons: extra js to send the data, need work on both backend and frontend

 ### 3.3.1.
 Some safety concerns
+  - Q: Symmetric or asymmetric algorithm?
-  - Since only the server needs to generate it and read it, we should choose a symmetric encrypting algorithm.
+  - A: Since only the server needs to generate it and read it, we should choose a symmetric encrypting algorithm.

-  - Do we need to worry about Replay Attack?
-I think no, because it is already guaranteed on HTTPS layer.
-Another point to consider is that if we want to defend Replay Attack on this layer, we need to introduce in an encrypting algorithm with **nonce**, and **nonce** must be maintained on the server side, which violates the original intention of using client-side-session(stateless).
-So considering both sides, there is no need and no good to use an encrypting algorithm with **nonce**.
+  - Q: Do we need to worry about Replay Attack?
-  - For communication over HTTP protocol, the streaming safety(defence for MITM attack, Replay Attack / Forbidden Attack) should be protected by HTTPS, CSRF safety should be protected by CSRF token.
+  - A: I think no, because it is already guaranteed on HTTPS layer.
+For communication over HTTP protocol, the streaming safety(defence for MITM attack, Replay Attack / Forbidden Attack) should be protected by HTTPS, CSRF safety should be protected by CSRF token.

+  - Q: Do we need Authenticated Encryption with Associated Data (AEAD)?
+  - A: In most cases, we should do encryption and authentication together, and Modern symmetric cipher suits(eg: AES-GCM, ChaCha20-Poly1305) provide AEAD guarantees.
+It's absolutely good that we use then directly.
+But for this specific case, I think actually the authentication is not needed.
+The reason is if the ciphered_text_in_byte has been tampered, the deciphered_text_in_byte(deciphered from ciphered_text_in_byte) will become undecodable to plaintext.

+  - Q: Why not JWT?
-  - Client-side storage is provided by JWT(eg: Auth2.0: access token + refresh token), with the drawback of visible to the user.
+  - A: JWT does provide client-side storage(eg: Auth2.0: access token + refresh token), with the drawback of visible to the user.
+And the main usage of client-side-encrypted-cookie is storing data while hiding data from the user.

 ### 3.3.2.
-How to use Client-side-encrypted-session
+How to use Client-side-encrypted-cookie
 1. Add hooks in `slow_serv/config.py`
 ```python
 from slow_serv.hooks.hook_secret_cookie import secret_cookie_before, secret_cookie_after